IU-PR/Capstone_project/content/docs/2025/edhub/week2.md

 We confirm that the code in the main branch:

-- In working condition.
+- Is in working condition.
-- Run via docker-compose.
+- Is runnable via `docker compose`.